Update 4: the gatehouse and city wall

 The gatehouse and city wall, 'cos it wouldn't be much of a siege without it, right?
 Just some quick pictures because I had nowhere proper to really put it.
 Yeah I need to get a bigger room.

-It's 104 studs wide, which is about the breadth of that bad table I do most of my forum battles on like Bonn-o-Tron.
+It's 104 studs wide, which is about the breadth of that white table I do most of my forum battles on like Bonn-o-Tron.
 Now I just need to build a small keep and put them all together, then I'll decide whether I'm going to make more additions.

 Look at that gigantic pile of minifigs on the top right.
 I tried to build a battlefield that would have the battle take place over the entire field, but it doesn't seem to have worked out.